-As you can see however, adding two-factor authentication, recovery emails or other security measures will greatly simply the process, while making it much quicker.
-Remember the old prover “an ounce of prevention is better than a pound of cure”.
+As you can see, however, adding two-factor authentication, recovery emails or other security measures will greatly simplify the process, while making it much quicker.
+Remember the old proverb “an ounce of prevention is better than a pound of cure”.

 Have you ever lost access to your accounts and had to resort to back-up measures such as these?
 What was the result?
 Did your online habits change after this experience?
 Leave us a comment below.